 There are a few attractions that have an entrance fee, yet the price isn’t too high.

 The Turks and Caicos National Museum is one such example.
-This historical collection is housed in the colonial Guinep House, and includes artifacts and displays on the Taino people, the oldest excavated European shipwreck in the New World (found near West Caicos), the salt industry, ship salvaging and more.
+This historical collection is housed in the colonial Guinep House, and includes artifacts and displays on the Taino people, the oldest excavated European shipwreck in the New World (found near West Caicos), the salt industry, ship salvaging, and more.

 H.M.
 Prison on Front Street is another interesting stop.
-Now a tourist attraction, this Victorian-era complex was once the center of criminal justice system in the Turks and Caicos.
+Now a tourist attraction, this Victorian-era complex was once the center of the criminal justice system in the Turks and Caicos.

 The Grand Turk Lighthouse grounds are worth the entry cost as they also allow access to a coastal trail that overlooks the scenic North Reef and the abandoned U.S. Navy NAVFAC 104 Base.